SherifRafik/maze-runner/README.md

 # Maze runner game

-2D game developed with Java, where the player must reach the end of the maze to win.
+  * 2D game developed with Java, where the player must reach the end of the maze to win.
+  * The player will face obstacles like monsters and bombs
+  * The player will find gifts like armor, bullets and health